Bukavu South Kivu, Democratic Republic Of The Congo Travel Guide

 Colonial-era buildings in central Bukavu reflect Belgian influence, offering architectural interest.
 No designated historical districts.

 Cathedral of Our Lady of Peace (Cathédrale Notre-Notre dame de la Paix) is a prominent Catholic cathedral.
-Neighborhood churches and mosques reflect city's religious diversity.
+Area churches and mosques reflect city's religious diversity.

-Bukavu serves as a gateway to some of Africa's compelling natural wonders.
+Bukavu is the starting point for some of Africa's compelling natural wonders.

 The most significant natural attraction, an UNESCO World Heritage site and refuge of the critically endangered Eastern Lowland Gorilla (Grauer's Gorilla).

-Numerous viewpoints from the hills surrounding Bukavu offer expansive and breathtaking landscapes of the lake.
+Numerous viewpoints from the hills surrounding Bukavu offer expansive and awe-inspiring landscapes of the lake.

 Provides views of the waterway flowing out of Lake Kivu towards Lake Tanganyika.

-The region's natural beauty has opportunities for wildlife observation and lake excursions.
+The region's natural beauty has opportunities for animal watching and lake excursions.

 The main wildlife encounter in Kahuzi-Biega National Park.
 AN uncommon chance to observe these magnificent primates in the wild.